1. What is a breast biopsy?

 Waiting for breast biopsy results can be a very worrying time.

-If you’re anxious about your results or would like to talk to someone about any concerns you can call our free Helpline on 0808 800 6000.
+If you’re anxious about your results or would like to talk to someone about any concerns, you can call our free helpline.